OSGeo/grass-website/content/download/data.en.md

 ### <a name="NorthCarolinaDataset"></a> North Carolina data set

 This dataset is a modern package of geospatial data from the state of North Carolina, USA.
 It offers raster, vector, LiDAR and satellite data.

-Most of the examples in the module manuals are written with this dataset.
-Furthermore, the testsuite operates with this dataset.
+Most of the examples in the module <a href="../../learn/manuals">manuals</a> are written with this dataset.
+Furthermore, the
+<a href="https://grass.osgeo.org/grass-devel/manuals/libpython/gunittest_testing.html">testsuite</a> operates with this dataset.
-The description, list of maps, and a quick usage tutorial are available here.
+The description, list of maps, and a quick usage tutorial are available <a href="https://www.grassbook.org/wp-content/uploads/grasslocations/nc_spm_08_contents.html">here</a>.

 The North Carolina dataset can be downloaded in two versions:
 <ul id="links" class="list-unstyled version">
  <li>